 Whether you’ve got a picky eater on your hands or simply not enough time, it’s all too easy to fall into the routine of feeding your toddler the same meals over and over.
 However, as your little ones grow, their palates should too!
-When you consistently introduce ingredients and flavors into your toddler’s diet, new foods become more approachable.
-When you prioritize healthy ingredients like lean meats and proteins, whole grains, vegetables and fruits, your toddler will not only tolerate them—they may actually begin to enjoy them.
+As you provide healthy meals for toddlers, they’ll learn to love different foods and flavors.
+When you prioritize healthy ingredients like lean meats and proteins, whole grains, vegetables and fruits, new foods become more approachable, and your toddler may actually begin to enjoy them.

 The good news is, serving a variety of meals doesn’t have to be hard!
-With a little planning, you’ll be able to offer an assortment of nutritious, toddler-approved meals.
-Here are a few tips to keep in mind while putting together your child’s meal plan.
+With a little planning, you can provide an assortment of balanced, healthy meals for toddlers at any time of the day!

 - Yogurt with cereal or muesli and sliced bananas